Lushomo-mgy/AIC-First-Project/README.md

-# Computing Services Mini Company
+# All-in Computing Limited

-Welcome to the Computing Services Mini Company project!
+Welcome to the All-in Computing Limited project!
 This project is designed to provide a simple yet effective web presence for a computing services company.

 ## Table of Contents